 Your question is not very clear about the answer it seeks, but I will give it a go from what I think it is after, as an answer.
 I think you refer to being able to be happy in each other’s success and appreciate each other’s talents.

-Related reading: The 4 bases of dating in the Indian dating scene
+Related reading: The four bases of dating in the Indian dating scene

-Very rarely would you find literature on the competitive natures of spouses.
-It can manifest in many forms, where one starts comparing one’s own achievements to those of one’s spouse or lover.
+Very rarely would you find literature on the competitive natures of spouses?
+It can manifest in many forms, where one starts comparing one’s achievements to those of one’s spouse or lover.
 There could be many triggers to this; the higher-achieving spouse being condescending, or too showy about their accolades.
-It could also be because the lower-achieving partner is experiencing low self-esteem because of other reasons in life, which is being amplified because of lower professional accomplishments.
+It could also be because the lower-achieving partner is experiencing low self-esteem because of other reasons in life, which is being amplified because of smaller professional accomplishments.

 Related reading: How to differentiate whether he loves you or just lusts for you

-In such cases, an open and vulnerable communication is absolutely necessary.
+In such cases, open and vulnerable communication is necessary.
 During which, both are allowed to share their insecurities and fears and their hopes and ambitions.
-Professional insecurity does put a lot of strain on one’s personal relationships.
+Professional vulnerability does put a lot of strain on one’s relationships.

-So in order to get your friend back in your partner, you need to be friendlier towards them.
-Make them realize that they are not loved only for what they have achieved in life, but for who they are and how much they contribute to your personal happiness.
-This illogical but popular connection of ‘who I am,’ defined by ‘what I have achieved alone,’ has to be broken once and for all.
-If not in the world at large, but at least in the place you call your own little world.
+So to get your friend back in your partner, you need to be friendlier towards them.
+Make them realize that they are not loved only for what they have achieved in life, but for who they are and how much they contribute to your happiness.
+This illogical but accessible connection of ‘who I am,’ defined by ‘what I have achieved alone,’ has to be broken once and for all.
+If not in the world at large, but at least in the place, you call your little world.
 All the best.